-Another essential reason to use an AKAS Accredited Supplier
+Another essential reason to use an UKAS Accredited Supplier

-When you have your meter calibrated to the AKAS level, you will receive a certificate carrying the AKAS logo.
+When you have your meter calibrated to the UKAS level, you will receive a certificate carrying the UKAS logo.
 This certificate will be required by all scheme providers including the NICEIC, NAPIT and ELECSA before you will be able to join.